 We have entered into an agreement with Gan Shmuel whereby we will hold a 70% interest in each of the nursery and cultivation operations and a 90% interest in each of the manufacturing and distribution operations of Cronos Israel.
 Upon the Yakar approving the transfer of the Israel Codes to Cronos Israel, and subject to the terms and conditions of the agreement with Gan Shmuel, we will receive our interests in the Cronos Israel entities.
-There can be no assurance that the Yakar will approve the transfer of the Israel Codes to Cronos Israel, and whether or not the Yakar approves the transfer of the Israel Codes to Cronos Israel, there can be no assurance that we will receive our interest in Cronos Israel upon the terms and conditions originally agreed upon or at all.
+There can be no assurance that the Yakar will approve the transfer of the Israel Codes to Cronos Israel, and whether or not the Yakar approves the transfer of the Israel Codes to Cronos Israel, and whether or not the Yakar approves the transfer of the Israel Codes to Cronos Israel, and whether or not the Yakar approves Israel upon the terms and conditions originally agreed upon or at all.
 As a result, we may have limited control, if any, over Cronos Israel's operations, and we may not generate revenue through Cronos Israel.